gentlee/SerialQueue/README.md

 ```
 This particular case can be fixed by either not awaiting nested Enqueue or not putting nested task to queue at all, because it is already in the queue.

-But it is much better to implement code not synced first, but later sync it in the upper layer that uses that code:
+But it is better to implement code not synced first, but later sync it in the upper layer that uses that code:

 ```C#
 // Bad